F-16s arrive at JBER for AE22

-Two U.S. Air Force F-16s Fighting Falcons, assigned to the 180th Fighter Wing, arrive at Joint Base Elmendorf-Richardson, Alaska, during U.S. Northern Command Exercise ARCTIC EDGE 2022, March 3, 2022.
-AE22 is a biennial homeland defense exercise to provide high quality and effective joint training in austere cold weather conditions.
-Additionally, AE22 is the largest joint exercise in Alaska, with approximately 1,000 U.S. military personnel training alongside members of the Canadian Armed Forces.
-(U.S. Air Force photo by Staff Sgt.
-Trevor T. McBride)
+U.S. Air Force F-16 Fighting Falcons, assigned to the 180th Fighter Wing, land at Joint Base Elmendorf-Richardson, Alaska, to participate in U.S. Northern Command Exercise ARCTIC EDGE 2022, March 3, 2022.
+AE22 is a biennial homeland defense exercise designed to provide high quality and effective joint training in austere cold weather conditions.
+AE22 is the largest joint exercise in Alaska, with approximately 1,000 U.S. military personnel training alongside members of the Canadian Armed Forces.
+(U.S. Air Force video by Staff Sgt.
+Taylor Crul)

 |Date Taken: